Tuesday, April 25, 2017

 The CryptO'pinion?

-Hoog is something rather special but it isn't easy and will take a little practice to figure out what's going on.
-Not only that but also the best, most efficient way to solve the puzzle of rescuing babies.
+Hoog is something rather special but it isn't easy.
+It will take practice to figure out the most efficient way to solve the puzzle of rescuing babies.
 Well, unless you enjoy watching cute critters drown or burn?
 Perhaps you do?
-Who doesn't!!
-Or is it just me?
-Anyhow, whatever your preference, this is a great game that's going to keep you occupied for many hours with its humorously challenging and addictive gameplay.
+Or is it just me lol?
+Anyhow, whatever your sadistic preference, this is an utterly superb platformer.
+It will keep you occupied for many hours with its humorously challenging, addictive gameplay.

-Once again, Miles Lord has released a wonderful game and one that humiliates many commercial companies who rushed through sloppy Amiga ports.
+Once again, Miles Lord has released a wonderful game that humiliates many commercial companies who rushed through sloppy Amiga ports.
 This proves what the Atari ST is capable of in the hands of talent; it's a magnificent example of great coding.
-Hoog is a mind-blowing platformer and one of my favourite ST games.
-Highly recommended!!
+Hoog is a mind-blowing platformer and one of my favourite ST games!!

 Starburst is a shareware game by Chris Skellern that grants us a gratifying opportunity to blow stuff up.
 In fact, we can blow up everything!
 This space-shoot 'em up is based on an old Sinclair QL game which is pretty cool when you think about it.
 The objective is to find six power bases and decimate them before attempting the ultimate goal of killing the super brain.